open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 In a nutshell, the Target Allocator is a mechanism for decoupling the service discovery and metric collection functions of Prometheus in a way that allows them to be scaled independently.
-The OTel collector manages Prometheus Metrics without needing to install Prometheus.
+The OTel Collector manages Prometheus Metrics without needing to install Prometheus.
 The TA manages the configuration of the collector’s Prometheus Receiver.